1902 Indian Head Penny: Value, Errors, and Rarity

 No wear.
 Uncirculated.
 MS-70 is flawless under magnification.

 What can you do if your collectible has a mediocre grade?
 Look for other options, then.
 Literally.
-Coin errors boost the price significantly, too, even if the condition is bad.
+Coin errors boost the price too, even if the condition is bad.

 1902 Indian Head Penny Error List